Sadnuro/accenture-gestor-franquicias/README.md

 # accenture-gestor-franquicias
-API to manage franchises, branches and products
+API to manage franchises, subsidiary and products

 # Start up 🚀
 These instructions will allow you to get a copy of the project running on your local machine for development and testing purposes.